MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-2-categorize-the-adapter-and-connection-properties.md

  You just updated classes to assign a category to each adapter and connection property exposed by the echo adapter.

 ## Next Steps
- You will implement connection, metadata browsing, searching, and resolving capabilities, and the outbound message exchange.
-Lastly, you will build and deploy the echo adapter.
+ You implement connection, metadata browsing, searching, and resolving capabilities, and the outbound message exchange.
+Lastly, you build and deploy the echo adapter.

 ## See Also
  [Step 3: Implement the Connection for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-implement-the-connection-for-the-echo-adapter.md)